exampletest2563/CSharp-Course-GPT-4/Primitive-Data-Types-and-Variables-in-CSharp.md

 Commonly used string methods:

-- `Length`: Returns the number of characters in a string
+- `Length`: Returns the number of characters in a string.

-.
 - `ToUpper()`, `ToLower()`: Converts the string to uppercase or lowercase.
 - `Trim()`: Removes leading and trailing whitespace.
 - `Substring(startIndex, length)`: Extracts a substring.